cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

 `--host` <br/> `--port`                                 | This Hydra node host and port, to which peers from the Hydra network can connect to.
 `--node-socket`                                         | The Cardano node's IPC socket filepath, used for inter-process communication with the node.
 `--ledger-genesis` <br/> `--ledger-protocol-parameters` | The Hydra ledger rules and parameters for the head.
-`--hydra-signing-key` <br/> `--cardano-signing-key` <br/> `--hydra-verification-key` <br/> `--cardano-verification-key` | The Cardano and Hydra credentials for peers and the the node itself.
+`--hydra-signing-key` <br/> `--cardano-signing-key` <br/> `--hydra-verification-key` <br/> `--cardano-verification-key` | The Cardano and Hydra credentials for peers and the node itself.
 Those options may also be provided multiple times depending on the number of peers.

 Also, optionally: